Raphael Lemkin: Early life

-After graduating from a local trade school in Białystok Lemkin began the study of linguistics at the Jan Kazimierz University of Lwów (now Lviv, Ukraine).
+After graduating from a local trade school in Białystok, Lemkin began the study of linguistics at the Jan Kazimierz University of Lwów (now Lviv, Ukraine).
 He was a polyglot, fluent in nine languages and reading fourteen.
 His first published book was a 1926 translation of the Hayim Nahman Bialik Hebrew novella "Behind the Fence" into Polish, with the title Noah and Marinka.
-It was in Białystok that Lemkin became interested in laws against mass atrocities after learning about the Armenian genocide in the Ottoman Empire, then later the experience of Assyrians massacred in Iraq during the 1933 Simele massacre.
-He became interested in war crimes upon learning about the 1921 trial of Soghomon Tehlirian for the assassination of Talaat Pasha.
+It was in Białystok that Lemkin became interested in laws against mass atrocities after learning about the Armenian genocide in the Ottoman Empire and later the experience of Assyrians killed in Iraq during the 1933 Simele massacre.
+He became interested in war crimes upon learning about the 1921 Berlin trial of Soghomon Tehlirian for the assassination of Talaat Pasha, the main perpetrator of the Armenian genocide.

-After reading about the 1921 assassination of Talat Pasha, the main perpetrator of the Armenian genocide, in Berlin by Soghomon Tehlirian, Lemkin asked Professor Juliusz Makarewicz why Talat Pasha could not have been tried for his crimes in a German court.
+After reading about Talaat Pasha's assassination, Lemkin asked Professor Juliusz Makarewicz why Talaat could not have been tried for his crimes against Armenians in a German court.
 Makarewicz, a national-conservative who believed that Jews and Ukrainians should be expelled from Poland if they refused to assimilate, answered that the doctrine of state sovereignty gave governments the right to conduct internal affairs as they saw fit: "Consider the case of a farmer who owns a flock of chickens.
 He kills them, and this is his business.
 If you interfere, you are trespassing."
 Lemkin replied, "But the Armenians are not chickens".
-His eventual conclusion was that "Sovereignty, I argued, cannot be conceived as the right to kill millions of innocent people".
+His eventual conclusion was that sovereignty "cannot be conceived as the right to kill millions of innocent people".

 Lemkin then moved on to Heidelberg University in Germany to study philosophy, returning to Lwów to study law in 1926.

 During the 1920s, Lemkin was involved in Zionist activities.
 He was a columnist in the Warsaw-based Yiddish Zionist newspaper Tsienistishe velt (The Zionist world).
 Some scholars think that his Zionism had an influence on his conception of the idea of genocide, but there is a debate about the nature of this influence.